Vercel Integration with Azure Cosmos DB

 Screenshot shows to select vercel projects.

-Screenshot shows to login to Azure account.
+Screenshot shows to log in to Azure account.

-Screenshot shows to verify the vercel projects for the integration.
+Screenshot shows to continue with the integration.

 Screenshot shows to confirm the integration.